Transformer Efficiently Learns Low-dimensional Target Functions In-context

 TL;DR: Transformers can efficiently learn low-dimensional nonlinear function in-context and outperform algorithms directly working on the test prompt.

-Abstract: Transformers can efficiently learn in-context from example demonstrations.
-We study ICL of a nonlinear function class via transformer with a nonlinear MLP layer: given a class of single-index target functions $f_*(\boldsymbol{x}) = \sigma_*(\langle\boldsymbol{x},\boldsymbol{\beta}\rangle)$, where the index features $\boldsymbol{\beta}\in\mathbb{R}^d$ are drawn from a rank-$r\ll d$ subspace, we show that a nonlinear transformer optimized by gradient descent learns $f_*$ in-context with a prompt length that only depends on the dimension of function class $r$.
-In contrast, an algorithm that directly learns $f_*$ on the test prompt yields a statistical complexity that scales with the ambient dimension $d$.
+Abstract: Transformers can efficiently learn in-context from example demonstrations, and existing theoretical analyses studied this in-context learning (ICL) ability for linear function classes.
+However, this simplified linear setting arguable does not demonstrate the statistical efficiency of ICL, since the trained transformer does not outperform directly doing linear regression on the test prompt.
+We study ICL of a nonlinear function class in the form as $f_*(\boldsymbol{x}) = \sigma_*(\langle\boldsymbol{x},\ \boldsymbol{\beta}\rangle)$, called single-index model, via transformer with nonlinear MLP layer.
+When the index features $\boldsymbol{\beta}\in\mathbb{R}^d$ are drawn from a rank-$r$ subspace, we show that a nonlinear transformer optimized by gradient descent learns $f_*$ in-context with a prompt length that only depends on the dimension of function class $r$; in contrast, an algorithm that directly learns $f_*$ on test prompt yields a statistical complexity that scales with the ambient dimension $d$.
 Our result highlights the adaptivity of ICL to low-dimensional structures of the function class.

 Submission Number: 48